 Import the Repository GPG Key

-In this command, the -fsSL flags make curl fail silently on HTTP errors (-f), suppress progress output (-s), show errors if they occur (-S), and follow redirects (-L).
-Meanwhile, the gpg --dearmor command converts the ASCII-armored key to the binary format that APT requires.
+The -fsSL flags make curl fail on HTTP errors, suppress the progress meter, show errors, and follow redirects.
+The gpg --dearmor step converts the ASCII-armored key into the binary format APT expects for a dedicated keyring.

 Add the Repository